 The current Ownership Limit, which expires on February 1, 2011, generally restricts any attempted transfer of the Company's common stock by or to a person or group of persons who own, or who would own as a result of such transfer, 5% or more of the Company's common stock (a "Prohibited Transfer").
 The proposed amendment would continue the Ownership Limit through February 1, 2014.
-The Board also would have the ability to extend the Ownership Limit beyond February 1, 2014, if necessary to continue to preserve the NOLs.
+Further extension of the Ownership Limit beyond February 1, 2014, if necessary to continue to preserve the NOLs, would be permissible upon approval by the Board and would not require further stockholder approval.
 Certain exceptions to the Ownership Limit now contained in the Company's Restated Certificate of Incorporation that are no longer relevant will be eliminated.